 Why?
 Well, the results of deliverability tests aren’t reliable – there are way too many variables to draw any real conclusions.
 A high (or low) deliverability rate might have everything to do with how a marketer conducts business and nothing to do with the platform itself.

-- Anti-spam policy: Platforms that aren’t strict with their spam policies don’t tend to enjoy high deliverability rates.
+Anti-spam policy: Platforms that aren’t strict with their spam policies don’t tend to enjoy high deliverability rates.
 That’s because many users share the same IPs, so a few bad eggs are enough to affect everyone’s performance.
-ActiveCampaign and ConvertKit are strict with spam, but they both failed the junk email test.* Other EMS have passed the same test – just read what happened in our Benchmark review.
+ActiveCampaign and ConvertKit are strict with spam, but they both failed the junk email test.*

 This one’s close, but ConvertKit’s lenient policies seem to affect its numbers.
 Running an identical campaign on both platforms should yield slightly better results on ActiveCampaign.